-Undergraduate Admissions

-1.1 Undergraduate Admissions Application
+Undergraduate Admissions Policy

+This policy regulates the admission of applicants to Undergraduate Programs at the American University of Armenia (AUA).

 In collaboration with the academic programs, the Office of Admissions aims to achieve the University’s enrollment goals by providing high-quality services that attract, admit, and enroll a diverse student body prepared to succeed academically, become active members of the campus community, and strive to realize the mission and goals of the American University of Armenia.

 AUA is committed to providing high-quality undergraduate education to well-qualified applicants on a non-discriminatory basis, regardless of their ability to pay.
 However, space in the entering class for each major is limited; thus, students are admitted on a competitive basis.
 The admissions process aims to select students who have the skills and ability to succeed at AUA and to assure that AUA is well-suited to their educational and career goals.
-Having a specific grade point average or entrance exam score result is not a guarantee of admission.
+Having a specific high-school grade point average or entrance exam score result is not a guarantee of admission.

+The American University of Armenia is open to all academically qualified applicants and does not discriminate.
+See AUA’s Non-Discrimination policy.

+Undergraduate Admission Application

 AUA practices holistic admissions.
 Each application is initially screened for technical eligibility.
 To be eligible for admission to AUA, applicants must provide proof of high school graduation or the equivalent by no later than the summer prior to the start of their undergraduate studies and submit a complete application with all required supplements.
 The AUA Undergraduate Admissions Committee (UAC) then conducts a thorough review of each eligible application.
-Some applicants may be called for an interview as part of the admissions process.
-As admissions to AUA is competitive, the UAC considers both academic and personal information including but not limited to educational background, official entrance exam scores, extracurricular and volunteer experience, essays, and the interview, when applicable.
+Some applicants may be called for an interview as part of the admissions process if there is a reason for that.
+As admissions to AUA is competitive, the UAC considers both academic and personal information including but not limited to educational background, rigor of the school curriculum, official entrance exam score(s), extracurricular and volunteer experience, essay(s), and the interview, when applicable.

 Admissions decisions are final and cannot be appealed.

-The American University of Armenia is open to all academically qualified applicants and does not discriminate.
-See AUA’s Non-Discrimination .

-1.2 Undergraduate Admissions Requirements
+1.1.
+General Admissions Requirements

 To be considered for admission to AUA's undergraduate programs, an applicant must meet the following admissions requirements:

-Submit a complete AUA application for Admission to Undergraduate Study and all required supplements as outlined in the application instructions
+Complete AUA application for Admission to Undergraduate Study and all required supplements as outlined in the application instructions.
+Applications are available at: admissions.aua.am/apply

-Be a student in his/her final year of studies at a high-school or equivalent, or have already earned a high school or equivalency degree by the time of application submission (More information is available at admissions.aua.am/application-requirements/)
+Official transcript of the secondary grades of High School.
+The applicant has to be in his/her final year of studies at a high-school or equivalent, or has to have earned a high school or equivalency degree by the time of application submission (More information is available at admissions.aua.am/application-requirements/)

-Complete high school, or equivalent, by no later than the summer prior to the start of their undergraduate studies and submit proof of graduation
+Proof of High School graduation no later than the summer prior to the start of undergraduate classes at AUA.
+More information regarding accepted equivalency degrees is available under Proof of High School Graduation here

-Satisfy the English Language and Math Proficiency Requirements
+Satisfy the English Language and Math Proficiency Requirements (section 1.2 below)

+A scan of the government-issued photo identification document (e.g. passport, national identification card)

+A scan of the Social Services number card (for Armenian citizens only)

+A recent photo of the applicant that meets the photo requirements listed in the online application instructions

-Pay the non-refundable application fee
+Non-refundable application fee

+1.2.
+Entrance Exam/Standardized Test Requirements

-1.3 Admissions Requirements – English Language Proficiency
+A. English Language Proficiency

 The language of instruction at AUA is English.
 As such, all applicants must demonstrate sufficient proficiency in the language to successfully participate in courses at AUA.